luffyxxsenpai/k8-level/README.md

 - this is a modified version of [dockers official voting app](https://github.com/dockersamples/example-voting-app)
 - when i started working on this i found some things difficult so had to do some adjustment in original code
 - updated images are available in my [docker repo](https://hub.docker.com/repository/docker/luffyxxsenpai/voting/general)
+- my plan is to implement all the possible latest or production level practices as much as possible as i learn about them so its easy to start with those practices
+- i understand this is a very simple project so not much is possible but i will try to implement whatever i can and later do like this for other projects also

 ---
 ### this is a voting application using 4 microservice
 1. Vote: A frontend application where users can vote for their preferred option.